What Is An ACL Injury?

 - What are your plans for the future?

-If you don’t participate in a multi-directional sport that requires a patent ACL, and you don’t have an unstable knee, then you may not need ACL surgery.
+If you don’t participate in a multi-directional sport requiring a patent ACL and don’t have an unstable knee, you may not need ACL surgery.

 Physiotherapy & ACL Exercises

 Your best way to avoid ACL reconstructive surgery is to undertake a comprehensive ACL-Deficient Knee Rehabilitation Program.
 This comprehensive exercise-based program involves leg strengthening, proprioception and high-level balance retraining, plus sport-specific agility and functional enhancement.
 Your sports physiotherapist is an expert in the prescription of ACL tear exercises.